-s = \{1, 2, 3\}

-b = !b '''
+x = x + 1s = {1, 2, 3} b = !b

-3 Function declarations
+3 Function definitions

-A program contains a sequence of function declarations, including the declaration of the function main.
-All functions in the program are in scope in the bodies of all other functions, even if the use precedes the declaration.
+A program contains a sequence of function definitions, including the definitions of the function main.
+All functions in the program are in scope in the bodies of all other functions, even if the use precedes the definition.

-A function declaration starts with the name of the function, followed by its argument(s), its return type(s), and the definition of its code.
+A function definition starts with the name of the function, followed by its argument(s), its return type(s), and the definition of its code.
 For example, here is a function to compute the GCD of two integers.
 The body of the function is a block of statements.